 Woven threads are held together with a kind of starch to form waste canvas.
 It will guide you to place the stitches when the fabric does not use evenly woven grid of holes.
 This canvas has counts from 6 similar to evenweave and Aida.

 Stash means collection of stitching stuff.
-Fabric, floss, and any supplies that are needed in sewing cross stitches.
+Fabric, floss, and any supplies that are important in sewing cross stitches.

 It is an old-fashioned fabric which has a natural uneven slub so that it looks so rustic like raw linen.
 It is made of 100% linen thread which is woven with a single thread.